 Alternative 1 would allow the separate management of the private angling and federal for-hire components to end following the 2017 red snapper fishing season, coinciding with the 3-year sunset provision selected in Amendment 40.
 After three years of management under separate quotas, a single recreational quota would again be used from 2018 to estimate the length of the recreational fishing season in federal waters.
 Under Alternative 1, negative effects would be expected beginning in 2018 for federally permitted for-hire vessels and their angling passengers, as the recreational season in federal waters will be shorter than the season would be for the federal for-hire component if separate management of the components were to continue.
 For the private angling component, the federal season would be expected to be somewhat longer beginning in 2018, resulting in some positive effects by increasing fishing opportunities.
-However, compared to the season lengths for each component for the years 2015-2017, greater negative effects would be expected for the federal season, compared to the positive effects that may result for the private angling component, as private vessels are able to continue fishing during extended state water fishing opportunities.
-Further, compared with the federal season lengths for managing the components separately (2015-2017), the recreational federal season to be established in 2018 is expected to be a greater reduction of fishing days for the federal for-hire component than the increase in fishing days that will be realized for the private angling component.
+However, compared to the season lengths for each component for the years 2015-2017, greater negative effects would be expected for the federal for-hire component, which will only be able to land red snapper during the respectively shorter federal season, compared to the positive effects that may result for the private angling component, as private vessels are able to continue fishing during extended state water fishing opportunities.
+Further, compared with the federal season lengths for managing the components separately (2015-2017), the recreational federal season to be established in 2018 is expected to be a greater reduction of fishing days for the federal forhire component than the increase in fishing days that will be realized for the private angling component.

-Under Alternative 3, the two components of the recreational sector would continue to be managed separately, including the establishment of separate component ACLs and respective ACTs.
+Under Alternative 3, the two components of the recreational sector would continue to be managed separately, including the establishment of separate component annual catch limits (ACLs) and respective ACTs.
 Among the alternatives, Alternative 3 would be expected to result in the greatest benefits for the federal for-hire component, as the separate management of the components would continue and the federal for-hire fleet would continue to fish under a separate quota.
 Further, Alternative 3 would allow for the development of a management plan for the federal for-hire component.
 On the other hand, Alternative 3 would allow the shorter federal fishing seasons to continue for the private angling component.
 As discussed in Amendment 40 (GMFMC 2014a), private anglers are provided additional fishing opportunities in their states' waters in which anglers fishing from federally permitted for-hire vessels may not participate.